glencbz/notes/02-js-jquery/js-primitives/readme.md

 The main note to make here is that these variables should always have the `var` keyword and use `camelCase`

-## Objects Everywhere
+## Objects and Methods

-In Javascript we just discussed two types of values we can use.
-We call these values objects, which for now just means that in addition to storing some data you also get to use some helpful methods when you are working with them.

-In JavaScript, almost everything is an object (primitive types are the exception).
+We've discussed primitives, but Javascript has another kind of value: objects.
+In JavaScript, almost everything is an object!

-* If you want to turn a number into a string you can use a helpful method called `toString`.
+For now, just think of an object as a collection of data and methods.
+For example, if you want to turn a number into a string you can use a helpful method called `toString`.

 ```js
 myNumber.toString()